Synthetixio/synthetix-deployments/README.md

 ## Deployment Guide

 - Run `yarn` to install the latest dependencies
-- Run `yarn cannon setup` and ensure you’ve set the IPFS endpoint for publishing to the Synthetix cluster.
+- Run `cannon setup` and ensure you’ve set the IPFS endpoint for publishing to the Synthetix cluster.
+- Run `ipfs init` in another tab
+- Run `ipfs daemon` in the same new tab

 ### Specify Upgrade